AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

    In particular, the timestep is not modified to match this interval, so you won’t get a checkpoint at exactly the time you requested.

--  : name of the file (directory) from which to restart (Text; not used if not set)
+-  amr.restart: name of the file (directory) from which to restart (Text; not used if not set)

--  : should we write
+-  amr.checkpoint_files_output: should we write
    checkpoint files?
 (0 or 1; default: 1)

    If you are doing a scaling study then set amr.checkpoint_files_output = 0 so you can test scaling of the algorithm without I/O.

--  : how parallel is the writing of the checkpoint files?
+-  amr.check_nfiles: how parallel is the writing of the checkpoint files?
 (Integer :math:`\geq 1`; default: 64)

    See the § \ `[software:io] <#software:io>`__ for more details on parallel I/O and the
    amr.check_nfiles parameter.

--  : should we write a
+-  amr.checkpoint_on_restart: should we write a
    checkpoint immediately after restarting?
 (0 or 1; default: 0)

--  : factor by which domain has been grown (Integer :math:`\geq 1`; default: 1)
+-  castro.grown_factor: factor by which domain has been grown (Integer :math:`\geq 1`; default: 1)

 Note: